 - Overcoming a stigma brought on by a relative or ancestor

-- Proving to others that one has changed (after overcoming an addiction, experiencing a spiritual renewal, recognizing that one was wrong, etc.)
+- Proving to others that the character has changed (after overcoming an addiction, experiencing a spiritual renewal, recognizing they were wrong, etc.)…

 How the Character May Prepare for This Goal:

-- Reach out to those who were negatively impacted by one’s actions (or the actions of the people associated with the character)
+- Reaching out to those who were negatively impacted by the character’s actions (or the actions of the people associated with the character)

-- Search within and taking ownership of the part one played
+- The character searching within and taking ownership of the part they played

-- Write a book or blogging about what happened
+- Writing a book or blogging about what happened

-- Educate oneself on possible arguments so one will be knowledgeable and able to argue one’s innocence
+- Educate themselves on possible arguments so they’ll be knowledgeable and able to argue their innocence…

 Possible Sacrifices or Costs Associated With This Goal:

-- Sacrificing important relationships as the pursuit of the goal becomes one’s top priority
+- The character sacrificing important relationships as the pursuit of the goal becomes their top priority

-- Losing friends and family members who are still of the old mindset and don’t like that one has changed
+- Losing friends and family members who are still of the old mindset and don’t like that the character has changed

-- Being thrown back into the public eye (if one’s issue is an old one that has been sidelined)
+- Being thrown back into the public eye (if the issue is an old one that had been forgotten)…

 Roadblocks Which Could Prevent This Goal from Being Achieved: